jckaizen/azure-ad-port/network_analysis_and_nsgs/README.md

 <h3>ICMP</h3>

-<p>ICMP is a specific packet when you're pinging a machine (mainly used to diagnose networks).
-So filter on "icmp" in the search bar.
+<p>ICMP is a specific packet when you're pinging a machine (mainly used to diagnose networks).</p>

+<p>Filter on "icmp" in the search bar.
 Then go to the command prompt and ping the private IP address of the Ubuntu server.
-It will be located within the network interface of Ubuntu VM within Azure.</p>
+The private IP will be located within the network interface of the Ubuntu VM within Azure.</p>

 ![Screenshot from 2023-07-11 11-48-06](https://github.com/jckaizen/azure-ad-port/assets/57122203/0e7195cc-f700-49d2-bf10-7ec14e46ba57)